skarussel/hello-world-cicd/README.md

 # hello-world-cicd

-A simple hello-world script, that runs few minutes and prints.
+A simple hello-world script, that runs few minutes and prints several logs.